 - Parking lot

-- XLBs stick together causing them to rip (but meat is still very juicy)
+- XLBs stick together causing them to rip (but the meat still tastes very juicy!)

-- I would come back (eeek could be a regular if the next 2 visits are just as good)
+- Yup, I will be coming back (could be a regular restaurant if the next two visits are just as good)

-Food: 3.5/5 (if the smoked duck was juicier, it would have been a 4/5 which I rarely rate!)
+Food: 3.5/5 (if the smoked duck tasted juicier, the rating would have been 4/5 which I rarely rate!)